 The world we live in today thrives on visuals.
 Except, not all of us know where it started.
-Which is why in this article, we will give you an overview of how discoveries and inventions of the past helped shape the future of graphic design we know today.
+This is why in this article, we will give you an overview of how discoveries and inventions of the past helped shape the future of graphic design we know today.

 But before we go further, let’s start with the most basic question—what is graphic design?